bernhard2202/twitter-sentiment-analysis/README.md

     pip install -r requirements.txt
     ```

-    c) Start the process using Fabric3.
+    c) Start the process on Euler using Fabric3.
+Training can also occur locally.
+Please see `fabfile.py` for more details on how to manually train the pipeline.

     ```bash
     fab euler:run
     ```

-    d) Wait roughly 36 hours.
+    d) Wait roughly 36 hours (much faster if you have a GPU!).
 Fabric3 is smart enough to tell LSF to email you when the job kicks off, and when it completes.

-    e) Use Fabric3 to grab the results:
+    e) Use Fabric3 to grab the results (if the training was done remotely):

     ```bash
     fab euler:fetch
     ```

- 4. Use one of the downloaded checkpoints to compute the prediction:
+ 4. Use one of the generated checkpoints to compute the prediction (necessary for submitting on Kaggle, or making fresh predictions):

     ```bash
     python -m predict --checkpoint_file data/runs/euler/<your-run>/checkpoints/model-<step-count>
     ```

- 5. To train e.g. the CNN pipeline, modify `fabfile.py` accordingly, so that the `--nolstm` flag is used in the `_run_tf` function, and then repeat steps 3 and 4.
-The CNN should be faster to train (~5h over 10 epochs).
+ 5. To train e.g., the CNN pipeline, modify `fabfile.py` accordingly, so that the `--nolstm` flag is used in the `_run_tf` function, and then repeat steps 3 and 4.
+The CNN should be faster to train (~5h over 10 epochs on Euler, i.e., on 48 CPU cores).

- 6. One can also train things locally.
+ 6. As mentioned before, one can also train things locally.
 For more information, run `python -m train_model --help`.

 ## Miscellaneous

 The `ensemble.py` tool can be used to verify a trained model (checkpoint)
 on the local training data to ensure that it is correct, and that the
-local data isn't wrong (e.g. it hasn't been recomputed with different
+local data isn't wrong (e.g., it hasn't been recomputed with different
 preprocessing parameters, thereby making the trained model stale).
 This
 tool can also be used to compute probability averaging from two models'
 predictions by specifying a second checkpoint to load.
 Please run